 When asked to describe herself, Tracy Schmitt answers with “I’m an aunt, and a skier, and I’m a sailor.
 I'm an artist, a dreamer and an adventurer – sometimes that means climbing a mountain, or scuba diving, or walking through a bar.
 I'm an advocate.
 I'm a four-way amputee which is kind of funny to say because I wasn't amputated.
 Part of who I am is because I was born with a disability.
-I'm not a shrinking violent.
+I'm not a shrinking violet.
 I'm extroverted and I am introverted.
 I often wonder if my extroverted nature comes from having a disability.
 I learned very early on to dial up the extroversion, to engage the world and not be left out.
 I like being with people.”

 Read what Tracy had to share about lessons learned about acceptance and insecurities and misconceptions over 40-some years as an adventurous, observant and outspoken four-limb amputee.